The number of perfect matchings, and the nesting properties, of random regular graphs

 Recall that $Y$ denotes the number of perfect matchings in $\G(n,d)$.
 Throughout the paper we assume that $n$ is even.
 Let $X$ denote the number of triangles in $\G(n,d)$.
-We will approximate $Y$ by a linear function of $X$ using linear regression, and then study the distribution of $Y$ by the distribution of $X$.
+We will approximate $Y$ by a linear function of $X$ using linear regression, and then study the distribution of $Y$ via analysing the distribution of $X$.
 This method is known as orthogonal decomposition and projection, developed by Janson~\cite{janson1994orthogonal}.
-Originally this method is developed to determine the limiting distribution of the number of (large) subgraphs in $\G(n,p)$, and Janson also applied the method to determine the distributions of the numbers of spanning trees, perfect matchings and Hamilton cycles in $\G(n,m)$~\cite{janson1994numbers}.
-We are not aware of its applications in $\G(n,d)$ before.
+Originally, it is developed to determine the limiting distribution of the number of (large) subgraphs in $\G(n,p)$, and Janson also applied the method to determine the distributions of the numbers of spanning trees, perfect matchings and Hamilton cycles in $\G(n,m)$~\cite{janson1994numbers}.
+We are not aware of any previous applications in $\G(n,d)$.
 More specifically, we approximate $Y$ by $Y^\star=aX+b$ where $a=\cov(X,Y)/\var X$ and $b=\ex Y-a\ex X$.
 The values of $a$ and $b$ are chosen so that $\ex (Y-Y^\star)=0$ and $\ex((Y-Y^\star)^2)$ is minimised.
-We prove that $\ex((Y-Y^\star)^2)$ is sufficiently small and thus the distribution of $Y$ is determined by the distribution of $aX+b$.
+It follows immediately that $Y-Y^\star$ and $Y^\star$ are orthogonal random variables.
+We prove that $\ex((Y-Y^\star)^2)$ is sufficiently small and thus the distribution of $Y$ is asymptotically determined by the distribution of $aX+b$.
 Since $X$ is asymptotically normally distributed, so is $Y$.
 The expectation $\ex X$, the variance $\var X$ and the limiting distribution of $X$ have been studied in~\cite[Theorems 8 and 10]{gao2020triangles}, which we state below.